Basic Writing Skills for Kids + BONUS 15 Fun Writing Prompts to Help Kids Improve Their Writing Skills

 The need to edit and rewrite a piece of writing might sound like extra work to kids, but it can actually make the overall process of writing much easier.
 Knowing that you will go back later to edit a piece can be freeing, as it removes a lot of the pressure to make it perfect from the beginning.

 Instead, kids can simply begin pouring their ideas out on the page and see where their pens take them—and then they can go back, step-by-step, to make corrections and improvements to further develop their writing.

-15 Fun Writing Prompts to Help Kids Improve Their Basic Writing Skills
+15 Fun Writing Prompts and Topics to Help Kids Improve Their Basic Writing Skills

 - Write the sentence, “Let’s have lunch on Tuesday” out on a piece of paper three times—once ending it with a period, once with a question mark, and once with an exclamation point.
 How does the punctuation at the end change the tone and meaning of the sentence?